 The Center for Genetic Muscle Disorders at Kennedy Krieger Institute was founded in 2009, leading to a broadening of the Institute's mission statement to include children and adolescents with musculoskeletal disorders.
 The growth continued in 2011 with the expansion of the Institute's internationally renowned Neurobehavioral Unit, attracting patients with severe behavioral disorders from around the world.
 The Institute also reached out to military families through its behavioral psychology program and the Family Center's newly established Eagle Project, both targeting the behavioral health needs of families stressed by deployment and other unique aspects of military life.

-With its 75th anniversary this year, the Institute has grown far beyond its small, but ambitious beginning as a private residence turned hospital/school.
+With its 75th anniversary in 2012, the Institute has grown far beyond its small, but ambitious beginning as a private residence turned hospital/school.
 Today the Institute is renowned for its state-of-the-art research initiatives, innovative patient care, education, and community programs throughout the Baltimore-Washington metropolitan area.
 The Institute continues to further its mission by training hundreds of professionals each year who go on to assume leadership positions in the developmental disabilities field throughout the world.

 Still, the heart of the Institute remains its fundamental commitment to helping children and adolescents with disorders of the brain, spinal cord and musculoskeletal system achieve their potential and participate as fully as possible in family, school, and community life, while striving to excel in providing safe and effective care of the highest quality.
 This mission continues to guide the Institute’s administration and staff as they meet the challenges and opportunities of the future.